 "You know, little brother, I think we've been lucky this time.
 Maybe you weren't so wrong about humans after all."

-"Yeah, maybe, just maybe, I get to be right sometimes, Grumpy!"
+"Yeah, maybe I get to be right sometimes, Grumpy!"
 Sam answered.
-"Now are you gonna let me get some healing sleep or are you gonna keep me awake the entire way to wherever it is we're going?"
+"Now are you gonna let me get some sleep or are you gonna keep me awake the entire way to wherever it is we're going?"

 "No, get some sleep yourself, Dean.
 If this human wanted to harm us, she wouldn't have helped us in the first place.
 Have some faith, bro!"

-"Yeah, maybe you're right, Sammy, " Dean admitted as he rested his head on his paws and closed his eyes.
+Dean yawned, rested his head on his paws and closed his eyes.

 "Thought you said you didn't have time to keep pets around," the man teased.

-"Yeah, well these two are a little special.
-It was sorta love at first sight." she grinned back.
+"Well these two are a little special.
+It was sorta love at first sight," she grinned.

 "Okay, I'll take these two home, freshen up and be right back."

-Funny her deputy should mention the Winchesters, 'cos that's exactly who the darker coated dog had reminded her of, Dean Winchester; and now that she dwelt on it the bigger wounded chestnut-coated one was a dead ringer doggy-version of Dean's younger brother, Sam.
+Funny her deputy should mention the Winchesters, 'cos that's exactly who the darker-coated dog had reminded her of, Dean Winchester.
+And now that she dwelt on it the bigger chestnut-coated one was a dead ringer, doggy-version of Dean's younger brother, Sam.

-Go figure, she mused as she turned into her drive-way.
+Go figure, she mused turning into her drive-way.